hms-dbmi/brainmapr/data/README.md

 # Raw Data

 Raw data are too big to included in the package.
 The following steps were used to download and process data stored in `data-raw/`.
+Raw data folders have been zipped to save space.
 All raw data are publicly available for download through [the Allen Brain Atlas website](http://www.brain-map.org/).

 ## Source